The Station nightclub fire: The Station

-The Station was a nightclub that was located on the corner of Cowesett Avenue and Kulas Road in West Warwick, Rhode Island.
+The Station was a nightclub located at 211 Cowesett Avenue at the corner of Kulas Road in West Warwick, Rhode Island.
 The building that would become The Station was built in 1946 and was originally used as a gin mill.

-Prior to being converted into a nightclub and concert venue, the Station building had been used as a restaurant and tavern.
+Before being converted into a nightclub and concert venue, the Station building had been used as a restaurant and tavern.
 A fire had previously occurred at the building in 1972 while it was used as a restaurant called Julio's.
 No occupants were in the building during the 1972 fire, but the interior was significantly damaged.
 Another restaurant opened in the building in 1974.
-In 1985, it was converted to a pub, which closed sometime in the late 1980s, and a nightclub was opened in its place in 1991.
+In 1985, it was converted to a pub, which closed sometime in the late 1980s, and a nightclub was opened in 1991.
 The nightclub was purchased by brothers Michael and Jeffrey Derderian in March 2000.

-In the months prior to the fire, the building had been inspected twice by West Warwick fire marshal Denis Larocque.
-The club was cited for nine minor code violations during the first inspection in November 2002, but was not cited for the flammable polyurethane foam the venue used for soundproofing, which was against code.
+In the months before the fire, the building had been inspected twice by West Warwick fire marshal Denis Larocque.
+The club was cited for nine minor code violations during the first inspection in November 2002 but was not cited for the flammable polyurethane foam the venue used for soundproofing, which was against code.
 The follow-up inspection in December 2002 also did not cite the foam, and the inspector gave the building an "All OK" rating on his inspection form.
 Larocque later told the Rhode Island State Police that he had not spotted the polyurethane foam during the November 2002 inspection because he was upset after finding an illegal inward swinging door that he had previously asked to be removed from the building.

-Prior to the fire, the Station often hosted concerts by 1980s hard rock groups and tribute bands.
-Local bands that had played at the Station prior to the fire had used pyrotechnics during their concerts without incident, including a Kiss tribute band that had set off fireballs during their show in August 2002.
+Before the fire, The Station often hosted concerts by 1980s hard rock groups and tribute bands.
+Local bands that had played at The Station before the fire had used pyrotechnics during their concerts without incident, including a Kiss tribute band that had set off fireballs during their show in August 2002.